UKHomeOffice/callisto-timecard-restapi/docs/features/eahw-1249-annual-target-hours.md

 When a `TimeEntry` is successfully recorded by the TimeCard container it triggers the publication of an event that encapsulates that `TimeEntry` resource along with the type of action that was performed on the resource.
 As an event producer the TimeCard container should follow the blueprints below -

 ### Topic
-Based on the guideance in the [topic creation](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/topic-creation.md) blueprint the following are suggested -
+Based on the guidance in the [topic creation](https://github.com/UKHomeOffice/callisto-docs/blob/main/blueprints/topic-creation.md) blueprint the following are suggested -

 - name - callisto-timecard-timeentry
 - partition key - `TimeEntry.tenantId`-`TimeEntry.ownerId`